Stunning 31-Room Park Hyatt Johannesburg Opening Soon

 The Winston Hotel becoming Park Hyatt Johannesburg

-The refurbishment of the hotel will be overseen by Yabu Pushelberg, a design firm that previously worked on properties like the Park Hyatt New York, Park Hyatt Shenzhen, and Park Hyatt Bangkok.
+The refurbishment of the hotel is being overseen by Yabu Pushelberg, a design firm that previously worked on properties like the Park Hyatt New York, Park Hyatt Shenzhen, and Park Hyatt Bangkok.
 As it’s described, the redesign will “revitalise the hotel while celebrating the heritage and craftsmanship of its locale.”
-Personally I consider those properties to have pretty generic decor, and the renderings make me believe the same may be true here.

-Park Hyatt Johannesburg rendering
+Park Hyatt Johannesburg room rendering

 My take on the Park Hyatt Johannesburg

-First of all, I can’t believe there was a hotel named The Winston and I didn’t even know about it.
+First of all, I can’t believe there was a hotel named The Winston and I didn’t even know about it (Winston is also my dog’s name!).
 And I’m extremely disappointed that this will simply be rebranded as the Park Hyatt Johannesburg, rather than as The Winston Johannesburg, a Park Hyatt Hotel.
-Right, Winston? 😉
+Right, Winston? 😉 Hey, at least one of the suite categories at the property is “The Winston Suite,” so I know what room I hope to stay in when I visit!

 Winston strongly disagrees with the rebranding, wants to speak to the manager

-One thing that I love about the concept of this hotel is how boutique it is, with just 30 rooms.
-I love a smaller hotel that has some character, while still letting you take advantage of the ability to earn & redeem points, etc. That sounds much better to me than so many of the other 200+ room Park Hyatt properties.
+One thing that I love about the concept of this hotel is how boutique it is, with just 31 rooms.
+I love a smaller hotel that has some character, while still letting you take advantage of the ability to earn and redeem points, etc. That sounds much better to me than so many of the other 200+ room Park Hyatt properties.
 When I next visit Johannesburg, I’ll definitely be staying here.

 Room at The Winston